urschrei/HH-Expunge/README.markdown

 5. — `Info.plist`

 An explanation of the extension "parts list" and architecture can be found [here](http://developer.apple.com/safari/library/documentation/Tools/Conceptual/SafariExtensionGuide/ExtensionsOverview/ExtensionsOverview.html#//apple_ref/doc/uid/TP40009977-CH15-SW3 "Apple Developer Link")
 The `update.plist` file is an update manifest which triggers Safari's Extension Update mechanism.
-Details pertaining to its use can be found in the [developer documentation](http://developer.apple.com/safari/library/documentation/Tools/Conceptual/SafariExtensionGuide/UpdatingExtensions/UpdatingExtensions.html#//apple_ref/doc/uid/TP40009977-CH12-SW1 "Apple Developer Doc")
+Details pertaining to its use can be found [here](http://developer.apple.com/safari/library/documentation/Tools/Conceptual/SafariExtensionGuide/UpdatingExtensions/UpdatingExtensions.html#//apple_ref/doc/uid/TP40009977-CH12-SW1 "Apple Developer Doc")

 # What this extension does #